jelle619/dragonvision/README.md

 It is recommended to place the files on the root of a web server.
 Then, simply access the `index.html` page from a web browser!

 ### Locally
 You can also open `index.html` locally.
-However, currently, it is known some images and graphics may not load when using the web app this way.
+However, some images and graphics may not load when using the web app this way.